Skip to content

 • encourage female involvement in the facility planning process

-• promote inclusive cultures, policies and initiatives that encourage female participation
+• promote inclusive cultures, policies and initiatives that encourage female participation.

 The focus of the program is to: